 Base Active Directory attributes

 There is a distinction between base and custom attributes.
-For AD, only 10 attributes are considered base.
+For Active DirectoryActive Directory (AD) is a directory service that Microsoft developed for the Windows domain networks.
+It is included in most Windows Server operating systems as a set of processes and services.
+Initially, Active Directory was only in charge of centralized domain management.
+(AD), only 10 attributes are considered base.
 This means that for Okta, a minimum AD profile contains only 10 attributes.
 Every attribute outside of the 10-field base profile is considered custom.
 Some of these custom attributes were previously part of the static profile, but now with UD, you can remove them.

 |Display Name||Variable Name||Data Type|